ACMA – Australian Communications and Media Authority

 Step 1 – Comply with technical standards

 All devices covered by the EMC regulatory arrangements must comply with an applicable technical standard.
-The ACMA lists the applicable technical standards on its website.
+The Australian Communications and Media Authority’s (ACMA) website lists the applicable technical standards.

 If a device is in the scope of one of the applicable standards listed in Part 2 (Product family and equipment standards) of the list, then that standard should be used as the applicable standard.